I hope you enjoyed my earlier article Want to Sell your House? Here is step 1- Decision making.

 As mentioned above, one of the biggest risks when renovating is over-capitalisation.
 Over-capitalisation is when you spend far more on the renovation than the property will correspondingly increase in value.

 For example , you decide to upgrade the kitchen, bathroom, and then get a bit carried away and move some walls around to create an additional living room.If you do over-capitalisation and you’d have to wait for quite a few years if you wanted to get your money back when you sold it.
+Furthermore, opting for ready mix concrete in construction projects not only ensures consistency and quality, but also significantly reduces labour and material wastage.
+A reputable supplier of ready mix concrete such as Master Mix Concrete can provide you with a tailored solution to meet your specific requirements.

 Another major risk is the fact that most renovations take much longer than planned.
 This can be because workmen are busy on other projects or there are unexpected waiting periods for new appliances for the kitchen.